What to expect as an Egg Donor

 The Egg Donation Process

-Once the screening is complete and the agreements/contracts are in place, you will begin the donation cycle which typically takes between 3-6 weeks.
-The Egg Donation Cycle will begin with a few weeks of birth control pills (to synchronize your menstrual cycle with your Recipient’s).
+Once the screening is complete and the agreements/contracts are in place, you will begin the egg donation cycle which typically takes between 3-6 weeks.
+The Egg Donation Cycle will begin with a few weeks of birth control pills (to synchronize your menstrual cycle with your Prospective Parent).

-You will receive compensation on the day of your egg retrieval.
-First time donors are compensated $5,000.
+You will receive full compensation on the day of your egg retrieval.
+First time egg donor compensation starts at $5,000.
 We do offer an incentive program for repeat donors.